rediska1114/capacitor-detect-environment/README.md

 ```

+## BREAKING CHANGES in 2.x.x version
+- Added support for Capacitor 5 and removed compatibility with Capacitor 3

 ## BREAKING CHANGES in 1.x.x version

 - Added full support for Capacitor 3 and removed compatibility with Capacitor 2